 - Canada Graduate Scholarships—Doctoral Program (administered by SSHRC)

 - Canada Graduate Scholarships—Doctoral Program (administered by CIHR)

 There is no separate application process for the CGS to Honour Nelson Mandela.

-CGSM and CGSD applicants will be considered for the CGS to Honour Nelson Mandela if their application title—or keywords in their application—exactly match one or more of the above five research areas, and they are among the highest-ranked recipients of a CGSM or CGSD in the competition year in which they applied.
+SSHRC CGS D applicants will be considered for the CGS to Honour Nelson Mandela if their application title—or keywords in their application—match one or more of the above five research areas, and they are among the highest-ranked recipients in the competition year in which they applied.

 SSHRC CGS D applicants who would like to be considered for the CGS to Honour Nelson Mandela can select the “Yes” button at the bottom of the first page of their SSHRC Doctoral Fellowships application form.
 When selecting the “Yes” button, they are granting SSHRC permission to consider the application for a CGS to Honour Nelson Mandela.

 CIHR CGS D applicants who would like to be considered for the CGS to Honour Nelson Mandela must select the Nelson Mandela Honour from a drop-down box in their CGS D application under the Priority Announcements section.
 When selecting from the drop-down box, they are granting CIHR permission to consider the application for a CGS to Honour Nelson Mandela.

 The 10 highest-ranked SSHRC CGS D applications that align with one or more of the five research areas that Nelson Mandela championed will receive the distinction.